Adidas Predator Tango 18.1 Reviewed & Rated Review Facts

 -Pure Reveal in the upper for a fun color-changing aspect

 -Rubber outsole for added durability and traction

--Moulded heel to help promote natural movements
+-Molded heel to help promote natural movements

 When it comes down to it, the Adidas Predator Tango 18.1 is a decent shoe option for the soccer enthusiast.
 As we mentioned above, most of the reviews online for this product were positive, particularly when it comes to the comfort level of the shoe.
 The Adidas Boost cushioning system really is a prime example of what a midsole should look and feel like and this technology really lends itself well to these trainers.
 The price tag is high, however, and that might be a bit off-putting for some folks.
 This is especially concerning when we consider the fact that the Predator Tango 18.1 doesn’t actually offer much in terms of breathability or support – both important factors to take into consideration when you’re looking for a shoe that is not only going to last you a long time but will provide a level of support that helps to protect you and stave off injury.
 This factor alone might be enough of a turn-off to make consumers search elsewhere for similar shoes.
 If it weren’t for the Boost cushioning system, we wouldn’t recommend this product at all.
 Perhaps, given the fact that they’re not very breathable or supportive, these shoes might fair better as a lifestyle shoe option, something you’d take to the supermarket, instead of taking to the field during a game of soccer.
-If you have the money to invest in a pair of Predator Tango 18.1’s, we say ‘go for it!’
+If you have the money to invest in a pair of Adidas Predator Tango 18.1’s, we say ‘go for it!’
 If you’re on a bit of a strict budget, you might want to look elsewhere.